cogneon/lernos-for-you/lernOS Guide/en/lernOS-Guide-en.md

 * **Check-out:** What will I do until the next Weekly?
 One minute timebox per circle member. _(5 minutes)_

 ## Week 10
+In this week you will go through a checklist to see which assets you have to share in your network.
+You will create a time management system that makes sure that you have enough time for networking and sharing.
+And you will learn that sometimes listening is more important then sending.

 **Agenda for Week 10:**

 * **Check-in:** What happened since the last check-in?
 What changed in the key results?
 What is slowing me down?
 Two minute timebox per circle member. _(10 minutes)_